therealsiege/therealsiege/README.md

 ### Hi, I'm CJ 👋

-I’ve been creating SaaS products for 15 years in a number of industries both regulated and not.
-I wear many 🧢

-🔭 Currently I'm working on a number of projects in the healthcare data industry.
+I’ve been creating SaaS products for 15 years in a number of industries both regulated and not. 🔭 Currently I'm working on a number of projects in the healthcare data industry.

-Most notably I'm the co-creator and CTO of 1PuttHealth.
+Most recently I'm the co-creator and CTO of 1PuttHealth.
 Our latest interoperability middleware solution, [ModernHL7](https://modernhl7.com), enables users to surface value from legacy technologies common to healthcare.

-We are currently soft launching to our influencers and channel partners.
+We are getting ready to soft launch 📻 stay tuned!

+In the past I've led engineering, architecture, technical product management, research and developement at a number of tech companies.
+I listed some highlights below.

+If you'd like to contact me I've listed my information at the bottom.

 ### ⚡ CV Highlights
 - [Bridge Connector's](https://www.bizjournals.com/nashville/news/2021/09/23/how-bridge-connector-collapsed.html) (Now [HealthChannel's](https://www.scribeamerica.com/)) Rosa FHIR Interoperability Middleware Engine, and Bridge's original platform (bought by [Braided Technologies](https://braided.io).